ProtopointLLC/bodybytes-firmware/docs/openwrt.md

 It also zeros 8 sectors past each written member to prevent stale content from being misread. `CI_DATAPART="rootfs_data"` tells `emmc_copy_config` where to store the sysupgrade config backup — it is written to the `rootfs_data` partition at the block offset recorded in `$EMMC_ROOTFS_BLOCKS`.

-The env partition is pre-programmed with `bootcmd`, `altbootcmd`, and all other boot variables by [`scripts/generate_nor_env_wifi_images.py`](../scripts/generate_nor_env_wifi_images.py) at NOR image build time. `fw_setenv` read-modify-writes the partition and preserves all other variables, so [`openwrt/target/linux/ramips/mt76x8/base-files/lib/upgrade/platform.sh`](../openwrt/target/linux/ramips/mt76x8/base-files/lib/upgrade/platform.sh) only needs to write the three bootcount variables.
+The env partition is generated on the fly with `bootcmd`, `altbootcmd`, `recovery_size`, and all other boot variables by [`scripts/flash_nor_images.py`](../scripts/flash_nor_images.py) at flash time. `fw_setenv` read-modify-writes the partition and preserves all other variables, so [`openwrt/target/linux/ramips/mt76x8/base-files/lib/upgrade/platform.sh`](../openwrt/target/linux/ramips/mt76x8/base-files/lib/upgrade/platform.sh) only needs to write the three bootcount variables.

 The `init.d/bootcount` script (START=99) runs near the end of every successful OpenWrt boot and unconditionally resets `upgrade_available=0` and `bootcount=0` via `fw_setenv`.
 All other env variables are preserved by `fw_setenv`'s read-modify-write behaviour.